jwells131313/goethe/README.md

 In order to create a thread pool you specify the min threads in the the pool, the max threads in the pool and the decay time, which is the time a thread will be idle before being released (if the number of threads is greater than the min).

 You also give the pool an implementation of a FunctionQueue.
 You can also get a default implementation of FunctionQueue from the goethe service.
 However any implementation of FunctionQueue will work, which allows you to use priority queues or other queue implementations.
 Once a queue is associated with a pool you use the queue Enqueue API to give jobs to the thread pool.

 You can also give the pool an ErrorQueue.
 Any non-nil errors returned from the enqueued jobs will be placed on the ErrorQueue.
-It is up to the application to check and drain the ErrorQueue for errors
+It is up to the application to check and drain the ErrorQueue for errors.

 The following example uses recursive read/write locks, an error queue and a functional queue along with a pool.
 The actual work done in the randomWork method is just sleeping anywhere from 1 to 99